DarshanUmapathi/SpringAI/README.md

 # SpringAI

-This repository contains sections for the SpringAI course.
+This repository contains sections for the Spring AI Framework with various model.
+Just use this for learning purpose and not production grade application code.

 ## About Spring AI